aaccurso/aaccurso.github.io/_posts/2017-02-18-tabisworld.markdown

 Today I felt like writing about one of my greatest professional experiences.

-It all started one day the CEO of the company closed a deal on a project that consisted of building 10 mobile games for kids in 3 months.
+It all started one day when the CEO of the company I was working on had closed a deal on a project that consisted of building 10 mobile games for kids in 3 months.
 Yeah, just 3 months!
 It was really challenging considering that the company didn't have experience in game development whatsoever.
-With time the client understood that building games takes time and the timeline was adjusted.

 So it turns out that the CEO chose me to be the technical leader of the project.
 I remember I was finishing a small project at the moment so I was going to be free a few weeks before the new project started, which was really convenient.
-And my previous leadership on a fullstack project went pretty well so I guess he thought it was worth it to give me a chance at something bigger.
+And my previous leadership on a fullstack project went pretty well so he thought it was time to give me a chance at something bigger.

 ## Meet TABI